Dear Future Nephrologists:

-Welcome to the George Washington University nephrology fellowship program!
-The GW nephrology fellowship prides itself on outstanding clinical training since its inception in 1970.
-Located in the heart of the Nation’s Capital, our program offers diverse training opportunities at the George Washington University Hospital, Washington DC VA Medical Center, and Inova Fairfax Hospital.
+Welcome to the George Washington University (GWU) Nephrology fellowship program!
+Located in the heart of the Nation’s Capital, our program offers diverse and cutting-edge training opportunities at the George Washington University Hospital, Washington DC VA Medical Center, and Inova Fairfax Hospital.
+Our program has a rich history of leading the medical community over several decades in the development and implementation of life-saving and disease- modifying kidney therapies.

 All the best,